mattmakai/fullstackpython.com/content/posts/191115-python-basic-data-types-booleans.markdown

 title: Basic Data Types in Python 3: Booleans
 slug: python-basic-data-types-booleans
-meta: Learn to use boolean (true and false) values in your Python 3 code
+meta: Learn to use boolean (True and False) values in your Python 3 code
 category: post
 date: 2019-11-15
 modified: 2019-11-15